 The biggest downside is cost.
 Powder coating is expensive and requires special equipment that not everyone has access to.
 For that reason, you will need to take your metal parts to a powder coating shop.
 Keep in mind that even specialty shops have size limits to what can fit in their ovens.

 Another downside is that not all materials can be powder coated.
 You’ll need to check with a local powder coating shop to see if there are any restrictions — either for size or material type.
 In general, powder coating works best on metals, but it can also work on plastic as long as the plastic that can withstand heat without melting.
-To learn more about materials that can be powder coated, we’ve included a link.

 Powder Coating Alternatives

+There are quite a few powder coating alternatives to consider.
 Of course, there are alternatives to powder coating.
 We’ve listed them below, along with the pros and cons for each.

+Powder coating vs painting is the most common decision people make.
 Paint is cost effective and easy to apply.
 It is a good alternative if the extra durability of powder coating isn’t needed.
 For example, most body panels of cars are painted, as are some wheels, bumpers, and interior trim pieces.
 The best way to get a coat of paint to look good is to spend a lot of time prepping the material to make sure the paint will stick.
 Also, you may want to apply more than one coat, and maybe even a few clear coats too.

 Thermal spray is almost a cross between paint and powder coating.
 A heat source and high-pressure applicator are combined to spray a type of paint, which helps it adhere better to the part.
 Thermal spray can be used on plastics.
 Specialized tools are needed, so you’ll need to find a local shop that specializes in thermal spray.
 Cost may also be a factor with this method.